Rugleh/Rugleh/README.md

 Hi!
 My name is Diego, I'm a Software Engineer ⚡👨‍💻⚡ based on Santiago, Chile.

 - I’m currently learning Python and React
-- Most of my projects are available on Github, I'm always working in at least 2 at the same time.
+- Most of my projects are available on Github
 - How to reach me: rugleh@gmail.com.

 ## Front-end